*BOE Approved 8/29/2023

 - All gradebooks will be well balanced in assessment types between formative assessments and summative assessments.

-- Where numerical grading systems are applied, no quarter grades lower than 50 will be permitted to be recorded for students for quarters 1, 2, & 3.
-The 4th quarter will be allowed to reflect the students’ raw quarterly scores, even if below the previous minimum of 50.
+- Where numerical grading systems are applied, no quarter grades lower than 50 will be permitted to be recorded for students for quarters 1 and 2.
+The 3rd and 4th quarters will be allowed to reflect the students’ raw quarterly scores, even if below the previous minimum of 50.
 For semester-long courses, the first quarter of that course will be no lower than a 50.
 The second quarter of that semester, the raw score will be allowed.

 - Dual enrollment courses where associated colleges have pre-determined their grading policy will be exempt from the District’s grading policy.